Sbanks2/SQL_Bike_Share/README.md

 ![image](https://github.com/Sbanks2/SQL_Bike_Share/assets/145416068/458e86c7-c318-4b91-a0bd-8cc8f269a1dd)
 <br>

-#### Insight 6: Annual members peak in the morning and evening whereas casual riders peak in the evening
+#### Insight 6: Annual members peak in the morning and evening, whereas casual riders peak in the evening
-Annual members' rides initially peak around 8-9 am which would indicate that the bikes are being used to travel to work or school.
+Annual members' rides initially peak around 8-9 am, indicating that the bikes are being used for commuting to work or school.
 Rides then fall for a bit and then progress through the rest of the day.
-Rides then peak again around 6 pm which would indicate that most members are traveling back home at that time.
+Rides then peak again around 6 pm, which would indicate that most members are traveling back home at that time.

-Casual riders' ride more as the day progresses with no significant peak riding in the first half of the day.
-Rides peak around 6 pm which would indicate that casual riders are utilizing the bikes after they get off work.
+Casual riders tend to ride more as the day progresses, with no significant peak in riding activity during the first half of the day.
+Rides peak around 6 pm, indicating that casual riders are using the bikes after they get off work.

 Both groups' ride frequency tapers off after 6 pm.